 So, December 1, 2019 marks an extremely important day for folks in Michigan, but you shouldn’t expect to have convenient access to a wide variety of cannabis products for quite some time.
 We likely won’t see a fully established supply chain with adequate inventory until sometime in mid to late 2020.
 As far as “Green Sunday” shopping, if you want to claim fame to being one of the first licensed recreational sales in Michigan, you should plan to get to a licensed retailer early.
 Supply is going to be limited and is almost certainly going to run out.

-If you’re interested in pursuing a cannabis business license in Michigan, contact John Fraser and the Cannabis Law Attorneys at Grewal Law PLLC.
+If you’re interested in pursuing a cannabis business license in Michigan, contact the Cannabis Law Attorneys at Grewal Law PLLC.